Dur4nt3/eas_project/README.md

 **Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON A MOBILE PHONE.**

-### **Note:**

-Because the drawing mechanic utilizes the "mouseenter" event, you will need to use "Right-Click" in order to navigate the drawing board without actually "drawing".

 ### **Attribution:**

 Please see the "attribution.md" file within the repository for links and credits to images used in the project.